 Read the News

-Note that if you are fully insured, you can, of course, ignore the stories and leave your money where it is.
-Another bank will buy the assets and you'll be able to use your money without interruption in most cases.
-Participating in a bank run can help accelerate or cause a bank's failure, and it might just be a waste of your time.
+However, if you are fully insured, you can choose to ignore the stories and leave your money where it is.
+Another bank will buy the assets, and in most cases, you'll be able to use your money without interruption.